App Actions V3

 Delete an action

-Note: You cannot delete a production action directly.
-Delete the master action instead, which will also remove the production version.
+You can not delete a production action directly.
+Delete the master action instead, which also removes the production version.

 Publish an action

-Use the publish JS API to publish an action to production.
-Only published actions will run in the live app.
-The app must be published first before you can publish an action.
+Use Fliplet.App.V3.Actions.publish() to copy the master action to production.
+Only published actions run in live apps.
+The app itself must be published first.

 Unpublish an action